UPenn-CIS-573/project2024/Phase 1 writeup.md

 ### Member 3: [Geshi Yeung]
 - **Tasks Worked On**: Task 1.3, Task 1.4
-- **Contributions**: Provide a specific description of contributions.
+- **Contributions**: Added in error-checks and display of total donations for Task 1.3 and 1.4 respectively (as described above).

 ### Member 4: [Aaron Wu]
 - **Tasks Worked On**: Task 1.5, Task 1.6